wendywarren/ac-type/_type-3/type-in-time-poster/your-process.md

 Once you've refined your concepts, you can create a higher fidelity version of your poster.
 This can be on a full letter or tabloid sized sheet.
 Remember to use the proportions of the final poster.
 It measures 24" x 36".
 That's a 2:3 ratio, so you can make your high-fi rendering 6" by 9" on a letter sheet or 8" by 12" on a tabloid sheet.

 This is what you'll base your final poster on.
-Once you have this done, the creative process is pretty much done.
+Once you have this done, the creative process is pretty much complete.
 On to building the final file for production!

 ### Design Approval